Reading: Psalm 140:6-8

 Do not grant the wicked their desires, LORD;

-On a beautiful spring evening almost twenty years ago, I went for a bicycle ride with my fourteen-year-old son, Josh.
+On a beautiful spring evening over twenty years ago, I went for a bicycle ride with my fourteen-year-old son, Josh.
 At that time, there were some beautiful mountain bike trails on a forest-covered escarpment above our home.
-After exploring these trails for a while the time came for us to return home.
+After exploring these trails for a while, the time came for us to return home.

 David voices this prayer in today’s reading from Psalm 140: Sovereign LORD, my strong deliverer, you shield my head in the day of battle.

 Is your head shielded?
 It’s your body’s most crucial asset.
 You can lose a limb—several limbs—and survive.
 But your head is essential.
 A lot of Christians are losing the battle for their heads these days.
 By that I mean we are filling our minds with the philosophical garbage and filth of this world.
 Many of the most active sites on the World Wide Web are porn sites.
 Christian men are particularly vulnerable.

 Paul, the apostle, admonishes us: Put on the full armor of God, so that you can take your stand against the devil’s schemes (Ephesians 6:11).
 One of the most important elements of that armor is the helmet of salvation.
 Are you certain of your salvation?
 Our salvation is as certain as the blood of Christ.
 It’s as certain as the empty tomb.
 But if we do not guard our minds and our eyes, which are the gateway to the mind, we can quickly find ourselves vulnerable.
 We need self-control and God’s help—His shielding.
 It doesn’t take long to pick up speed when your mind starts rolling downhill.
 Is your helmet on?

 Response: Sovereign LORD, my strong deliverer, you shield my head in the day of battle.
 Do not grant the wicked their desires, LORD; do not let their plans succeed.
 I put on the helmet of salvation.
 I commit my thoughts and ways to you.
 Amen.